Synagogue architecture: Considerations

+History

-The styles of the earliest synagogues resembled the temples of other sects of the eastern Roman Empire.
-The synagogues of Morocco are embellished with the colored tilework characteristic of Moroccan architecture.
-The surviving medieval synagogues in Budapest, Prague and the German lands are typical Gothic structures.
+The styles of the earliest synagogues resembled the houses of worship of other faiths in the Byzantine Empire, such as the ancient synagogues in Palestine.
+Later styles continued this practice: synagogues of Morocco are embellished with zellij, colored tilework characteristic of Moroccan architecture.
+The surviving medieval synagogues in Budapest, Prague, and the German lands are typical of Gothic architecture.

-For much of history, the constraints of anti-semitism and the laws of host countries restricting the building of synagogues visible from the street, or forbidding their construction altogether, meant that synagogues were often built within existing buildings, or opening from interior courtyards.
-In both Europe and in the Muslim world, old synagogues with elaborate interior architecture can be found hidden within nondescript buildings.
+For much of history, the constraints of antisemitism and the laws of host countries restricting the building of synagogues visible from the street or forbidding their construction altogether meant that synagogues were often built within existing structures or opened from interior courtyards.
+Old synagogues with elaborate interior architecture can be hidden within nondescript European buildings and the Islamic world.

-Where the building of synagogues was permitted, they were built in the prevailing architectural style of the time and place.
+Where synagogues were permitted, they were built in the prevailing architectural style of the time and place.
 Many European cities had elaborate Renaissance synagogues, of which a few survive.
-In Italy, there were many synagogues in the style of the Italian Renaissance (see Leghorn; Padua; and Venice).
+In Italy, numerous synagogues were built in the style of Italian Renaissance architecture, including the Old Synagogue of Livorno, the Padua Synagogue, and the Spanish Synagogue of Venice.
 With the coming of the Baroque era, Baroque synagogues appeared across Europe.

-The emancipation of Jews in European countries and of Jews in Muslim countries colonized by European countries gave Jews the right to build large, elaborate synagogues visible from the public street.
+The Jewish emancipation in Europe and Muslim countries colonized by European countries gave Jews the right to build large, elaborate synagogues visible from the public street.
 Synagogue architecture blossomed.
-Large Jewish communities wished to show not only their wealth but also their newly acquired status as citizens by constructing magnificent synagogues.
-Handsome nineteenth synagogues form the period of Jewish imagination stand in virtually every country where there were Jewish communities.
-Most were built in revival styles then in fashion, such as Neoclassical, Neo-Byzantine, Romanesque Revival Moorish Revival, Gothic Revival, and Greek Revival.
+Large Jewish communities wished to show their wealth and newly acquired status as citizens by constructing magnificent synagogues.
+Handsome 19th-century synagogues from the period of revival stand in virtually every country with a Jewish community.
+Most were built in revival styles then in fashion, such as Neoclassical, Neo-Byzantine, Romanesque Revival, Moorish Revival, Gothic Revival, and Greek Revival.
 There are Egyptian Revival synagogues and even one Mayan Revival synagogue.
 In the nineteenth and early twentieth century heyday of historicist architecture, however, most historicist synagogues, even the most magnificent ones, did not attempt a pure style, or even any particular style, and are best described as eclectic.

+Hasidic Judaism often established their own houses of worship, which are usually known now by the Yiddish loanword shtiebel (שטיבל).
+These comparatively modest buildings were the focus of Hasidic practice in early modern and pre-war Eastern Europe and afterwards in Israel and North America.

-Chabad Lubavitch has made a practice of designing some of its Chabad Houses and centers as replicas of or homages to the architecture of 770 Eastern Parkway.
+In contrast, the Chabad movement has made a practice of designing Chabad houses as replicas of or homages to the architecture of 770 Eastern Parkway.